kristoff-it/allyourcodebase.com/content/langs/index.md

 ---

 ## Maturity
-Zig's ability to empower other languages is very mature as it relies mainly on the Zig compiler toolchain, the most mature component of the Zig project.
+Zig's ability to empower other languages is very effective as it relies mainly on the Zig compiler toolchain, the most mature component of the Zig project.

 # Languages